lorenzoscottb/Dream_Reports_Annotation/README.md

 >>> {'label': 'CO', 'score': 0.032238591462373734},
 >>> {'label': 'HA', 'score': 0.9570998549461365}]]
 ````
-### Test via Spaces
+### Query via Spaces

-You can also directly test the 🤗 models via the API we setted up on the Hugging Face Space [here](https://huggingface.co/spaces/lorenzoscottb/DSA-II)
+To get an ide of the classification abilitied of the two 🤗 models you can also directly query them via the [Hugging Face Space](https://huggingface.co/spaces/lorenzoscottb/DSA-II) built on top of them.
+You can also you the space to check if the language your reports are in is included in the multi-lingual model.

 # Requirments

-See the `*_requirements.txt` files for each set of experiment.
+If you want to re-run the code of any of our experiment, please make sure to chek the `*_requirements.txt` files for each set of experiment.

 # Acknowledgements